fabnascimento/backend-roadmap/backend-roadmap-notes/Python.md

 # Shebang

-`!#` for Python scripts it is a good practice to start your script file with a shebang
+ It is a good practice to start your script file with a shebang as it will tell the operating system which interpreter to use to parse the script.
+Note that is valuable for any language your might be running your script, therefore it is not something particular to Python.
+[See more info here.](https://dev.to/meleu/what-the-shebang-really-does-and-why-it-s-so-important-in-your-shell-scripts-2755)